bestform/gomonitor/README.md

 =========

-gomonitor is a simple monitoring tool, that allows you to periodically record certain system information.
+gomonitor is a simple monitoring tool that allows you to periodically record certain system information.

-It does so by calling collector instances and passing its output to a logger.
+It does so by calling collector instances and passing their output to a logger.

 All current collector implementations work with linux only.
 But feel free to build your own collectors that work for you.